Engineering Research Centers

 - more than 900 patents,

 - more than 14,400 total bachelors, masters and doctoral degrees to ERC students, and

 Over the years, the ERC program has adapted to meet the nation's future workforce and technological needs.
 In late fiscal year (FY) 2020, NSF launched the 4th generation of centers, known as Gen-4 ERCs.
 In FY 2022, NSF announced four additional ERCs.

 Learn more about the ERCs and their impacts in a new report (PDF).Funding opportunities

 NSF has funding opportunities for prospective and current centers:

 - Planning Grants for Engineering Research Centers (ERC)

-- Dear Colleague Letter: Opportunity for Active EFRI and ERC Awardees to Apply for Supplemental Funding through the Research Experience and Mentoring (REM) Program
+- Dear Colleague Letter: Opportunity for Active EFRI, ERC and IUCRC Awardees to Apply for Supplemental Funding through the Research Experience and Mentoring (REM) Program

-In FY 2020 NSF supports 14 ERCs in advanced manufacturing, energy and environment, health and infrastructure.
+As of August 2022, NSF supports 15 ERCs in advanced manufacturing, energy and environment, health and infrastructure.

 |FY 2015||1448501||CBBG||Center for Bio-mediated and Bio-inspired Geotechnics